-The best LPN school for you is the one that makes sense for you and serves your needs.
+The best LVN school for you is the one that prepares you for success as a nurse.
 Many two year colleges that offer associate degrees also offer LVN programs.
 Exact class size and clinical requirements will vary by each college offering the program.

 How do I become an LVN in Texas?

-You must complete a vocational nurse program and pass the National Council of State Boards of Nursing (NCLEX-PN) exam to be certified and receive your required LVN licensure.
+You must complete a practical nursing program and pass the National Council of State Boards of Nursing (NCLEX-PN) exam to be certified and receive your required LVN licensure.